-The Mater arranges for a team of senior medical registrars to staff the hospital at night, at weekends and on public holidays to ensure complete, round the clock, patient cover.
-The Intensive Care Unit is staffed and supervised by fully trained and experienced medical and nursing staff.
-The medical staff is organised on divisional lines with Divisions of Medicine, Surgery and Anaesthetics and all appointees to the medical staff are fully assessed by a Staff Appointments Committee during the accreditation process.
+The Hospital has Registrars who live in at night and weekends to give complete patient cover, and the Intensive Care Unit is fully supervised by the Anaesthetic Department.
+The medical staff is organised on divisional lines with divisions of Medicine, Surgery and Anaesthetics, and all members of the medical staff are only appointed after careful assessment by a Staff Appointments Committee.